Youth & Consumer Education

 Elementary-school aged children will enjoy a broad range of activities in the Missouri Soybean Merchandising Council’s annual activity book.
 Featuring Simon the Soybean, the book includes coloring pages, fact sheets, puzzles and other games showing how soybeans are grown and how they’re used to make household items families use every day.

-Books are available for download, as well as by contacting the Missouri Soybean office in Jefferson City.
-Each year, Missouri Soybean also works with Missouri FFA chapters to bring the activity books into classrooms during National FFA Week.
+Each winter, Missouri Soybean also works with Missouri FFA chapters to bring the activity books into classrooms during National FFA Week.

 CommonGround™, a partnership between the United Soybean Board and the National Corn Growers Association, is a national program aimed at creating a unified voice for modern agriculture.
 Funded directly by farmers through their checkoff programs, CommonGround is an effort to show how farm families work to produce the safe, wholesome food supply we enjoy.